xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 5 Data types.md

 ### Tests: isFinite and isNaN

-- Infinity (and -Infinity) is a special numeric value that is greater (less) than anything.
+- `Infinity `(and `-Infinity`) is a special numeric value that is greater (less) than anything.
-- NaN represents an error.
+- `NaN` represents an error.

-- isNaN(value) converts its argument to a number and then tests it for being NaN.
+- `isNaN(value)` converts its argument to a number and then tests it for being `NaN`.
-- The value of NaN is unique, and it does not equal anything, including itself.
+- The value of `NaN` is unique, and it does not equal anything, including itself.

-- isFinite(value) converts its argument to a number and returns true if it’s a regular number, not NaN/Infinity/-Infinity.
+- `isFinite(value)` converts its argument to a number and returns `true` if it’s a regular number, not `NaN/Infinity/-Infinity`.
-- Sometimes isFinite is used to validate whether a string value is a regular number.
+- Sometimes `isFinite` is used to validate whether a string value is a regular number.
 (An empty or a space-only string is treated as 0.)

 ## parseInt and parseFloat